 - In the left-hand pane, select the shield icon

 - In the new window, click the Advanced scan option

-The system restore process will now start.
+The system restores process will now start.
 Once the process is complete, restart your computer.
-This will most likely fix the 0x8024001e error.
+This will most likely fix this error.

 So, if all else fails, try using system restore to restore your computer to a state from an earlier date.
 A recent update or a system change could be a reason behind the missing msvcr110.dll file.